Princess Sophie of Greece and Denmark: Exile in France

 After a journey of several weeks, which led them successively to Italy, France and the United Kingdom, Sophie, her parents and her siblings settled in Saint-Cloud in 1923.
-Settled in a house adjoining that of Princess Marie Bonaparte, the family depended for seven years on her generosity, and two other aunts of Sophie: first Princess Anastasia and then Lady Edwina Mountbatten.
+Settled in a house adjoining that of Princess Marie Bonaparte, the family depended for seven years on her generosity, and two other aunts of Sophie: first Princess Anastasia and then Lady Louis Mountbatten.
 Marie Bonaparte financed the studies of her nieces and nephew, while Lady Mountbatten gained the habit of offering her nieces her "used" clothes.
 In fact, Sophie's parents had little income and the children were the regular witnesses to their money problems and their difficulty in maintaining a household.

 Deprived of their Greek nationality after the proclamation of the Second Hellenic Republic in March 1924, Sophie and her family received Danish passports from their cousin King Christian X. In Saint-Cloud, the small group spent a relatively simple life.
 Sophie and her siblings continued their studies in private institutions, and, during their free time, their father took them regularly to Paris or to the Bois de Boulogne.
 He also spent long hours playing tennis with them.
 Every Sunday, the family was received for lunch by Princess Marie Bonaparte and Prince George of Greece and Denmark.
 Sophie and her family also regularly met Prince Nicholas of Greece and Denmark and his wife Elena Vladimirovna of Russia, who had also chosen France to spend their time in exile with their daughters.
 Finally, they often saw their cousin Princess Margaret of Denmark, who settled in the Paris region after her marriage to Prince René of Bourbon-Parma.

 Sophie and her relatives made frequent stays abroad, and in particular in the United Kingdom.
 In 1923, the princess was invited to London to be a bridesmaid at the wedding of her aunt Louise Mountbatten to the future Gustav VI Adolf of Sweden.
 She returned to England in 1925 for the funeral of her great-aunt, Queen Alexandra.
 In 1926, she went to Italy for the funeral of her paternal grandmother, Queen Olga.
 A few weeks later, she returned to spend the summer in Great Britain, with her maternal grandmother, the Dowager Marchioness of Milford Haven.